Rutgers Scarlet Service Internship (RSSI) Program

 Make a gift in support of Rutgers Scarlet Service.

-Summer 2024 Student Information
+Summer 2026 Student Information

-Rutgers Scarlet Service Internship (RSSI) Program provides select students from Rutgers-Camden, Newark, and New Brunswick with an opportunity to earn up to $5,000 while interning for a minimum of 150-hours over 10-12 weeks during the summer at a public service non-profit organization or direct-service government office.
-Students also participate in a concurrent virtual, asynchronous internship course designed to explore and engage with the topic of public service while building their career readiness and professionalism skills.
+Rutgers Scarlet Service Internship (RSSI) Program provides select students from Rutgers-Camden, Newark, and New Brunswick with an opportunity to earn up to $5,000 while interning for a minimum of 150-hours in no less than 10-12 weeks during the summer at a public service nonprofit organization or direct-service government office.
+These internships are primarily in-person internships, with 75-100% of the work being completed at the internship site.

 Course Description

-The application process for this Program is open to Rutgers-Camden, New Brunswick, and Newark current sophomores and juniors who will have 61-91 credits completed by the end of the Spring 2024 semester.
+The application process for this Program is open to Rutgers-Camden, New Brunswick, and Newark current sophomores and juniors who will have 61-91 credits completed by the end of the Spring 2026 semester.
 Applicants must have an overall cumulative GPA of 2.5 or higher and be in good standing with the university.
-Applicants must also have the ability to travel to an internship site in New Jersey, New York City, or the Philadelphia region, and have a passion for community engagement and/or public service.
+Applicants must also have the ability to travel to an internship site in New Jersey, New York City, or Philadelphia region, and have a passion for community engagement and/or public service.

 Students who participated in previous RSSI Program cohorts are not eligible to reapply.